htcondor/htcondor/docs/version-history/development-release-series-89.rst

   for job attributes that begin with Request :ticket:`7513`

+- If the *condor_master* cannot authenticate with the collector then it will automatically attempt to request an ID token (which the collector administrator can subsequently approve).
+This now matches the behavior of the *condor_schedd* and *condor_startd*. :ticket:`7447`

 Bugs Fixed:

 - Fixed a bug that prevented the *condor_schedd* from effectively flocking